ustcwhy/ustcwhy.github.io/_pages/cv.md

 Education
 ======
-* Bachelor of Computer Science and Technology, USTC, Sept.
+* Bachelor of Computer Science and Technology, University of Science and Technology of China (USTC), Sept.
 2018 - Jun.
 2022
 * Ph.D student at VIPL group, Institute of Computing Technology, Chinese Academy of Sciences, Sept.
 2022 - present

 Work experience